AdobeDocs/developers-animatesdk-docs/drawingLayer_object/drawingLayersummary.md

 #### Availability

-> Flash MX 2004.
+Flash MX 2004.

 #### Description

-> The drawingLayer object is accessible from JavaScript as a child of the flash object.
-The drawingLayer object is used for extensible tools when the user wants to temporarily draw while draggingâ€”for example, when creating a selection marquee.
+The drawingLayer object is accessible from JavaScript as a child of the flash object.
+The drawingLayer object is used for extensible tools when the user wants to temporarily draw while dragging—for example, when creating a selection marquee.
 You should call [drawingLayer.beginFrame()](#_bookmark348) before you call any other drawingLayer methods.

 #### Method summary

-> The following methods are available for the drawingLayer object:
+The following methods are available for the drawingLayer object:

 | **Method**                                            | **Description**                                                                                                 |
 |-------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|